wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme.md

 Code Origin and entry point (PResetPRG) is "0xffc10200" (See Section Viewer of Linker Section).
 ```

-app_RenesasRx01.x in ELF is gnerated under HardwareDebug.
+app_RenesasRx01.x in ELF is generated under HardwareDebug.
 You can derive bair binary file
 (app_RenesasRx01.bin) by rx-elf-objcopy.exe command as follows. -R are for eliminate unnecessary
 secrions.